SymbioticEDA/riscv-formal/README.md

 RVFI in its current form supports multiple-issue in-order processors, but current work focuses on single-issue in-order cores.
 Out-of-order cores must be able to generate an in-order sequence of retired instructions.

-The current RVFI specification does not support verification memory load and store operations.
+The current RVFI specification does not support verification of memory load and store operations.

-The current focus is on implementing formal models of all (non-ld/st) instructions from the RISC-V RV32I and RV64I ISAs, and formally verifying those models agains the models used in the RISC-V "Spike" ISA simulator.
+The current focus is on implementing formal models of all (non-ld/st) instructions from the RISC-V RV32I and RV64I ISAs, and formally verifying those models against the models used in the RISC-V "Spike" ISA simulator.

 `riscv-formal` uses the FOSS Yosys-SMTBMC Verilog verification flow.
 All properties are expressed using immediate assertions/assumptions for maximal compatibility with other tools.